 #3 Document Management Systems

-Document management systems (DMS) are used to share, track and manage documents and other files.
+Document management systems (DMS) are used to share, track, scan and manage documents and other files.
 They can be used in a hybrid workspace, allowing employees to work from home or onsite while still having access to important documents.

 These systems also help organizations streamline document approval, version control, and archiving processes.
 This makes it easier for teams to collaborate on projects and ensure that every member of the workforce is working with the most up-to-date information.
 With the right choice of tools, businesses can improve efficiency and productivity while reducing costs associated with paper-based document storage.